When to visit the vet?

 Causes

 Causes of the disease include genetic predispositions, which may be more common in certain dog breeds.
 Infections and environmental factors, such as stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or chemical exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats., can also act as triggers.
-However, the exact cause of the disease is often multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
+However, the exact cause is often multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
 In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems. and not always clearly identifiable.

 Symptoms